 I would describe myself as very independent and self-confident with a ravenous appetite for learning.
-I am afflicted with the usual insecurities and no more.
+I am afflicted with the usual insecurities but nothing serious.
 I am very sociable but I insist on doing things that many people consider anti-social like smoking cigarettes (about which I feel no guilt) and jacking off in public (which I do very discreetly).
 I am not religious and have no interest in it whatsoever.
 I avoided politics until this year due to the horrific possibility of a Donald Trump presidency and we saw how that turned out (I renounced my American citizenship the day after the election).
 I have a Bachelor’s Degree in International Relations (minor in French, of course) and a Master’s in International Business.
 I have a full-time job that involves a lot of travel within the EU and Quebec.
 I’m fluent in English and French, near-fluent in Spanish, in the process of learning German and seriously suck in Italian.
 My Myers-Briggs type is ENTJ:

 ENTJs are among the rarest of types, accounting for about 2–5% of those who are formally tested.
 They tend to be self-driven, motivating, energetic, assertive, confident, and competitive.
 They generally take a big-picture view and build a long-term strategy.
 They typically know what they want and may mobilize others to help them attain their goals.
 ENTJs are often sought out as leaders due to an innate ability to direct groups of people.
 Unusually influential and organized, they may sometimes judge others by their own tough standards, failing to take personal needs into account.
 From Wikipedia.